enderek/scripts/README.md

 -----------------------------------------------------------------------------

-utextgraph - new version of tbg :) txt graph with UTF characters
+utextgraph - new version of tbg :) txt graph with UTF characters,
 example:

 sar -q |head -50 | utextgraph